Privacy Policy

 We collect this data only with explicit consent and store it securely within Halaxy or another GDPR-compliant system used by your therapist.

-C. Website & Payment Data
+C. Website, Analytics & Payment Data

 Website Enquiry Forms: If you complete a web-based enquiry form, we may collect your name, email, and any information you provide.